Home » Health Conditions » Stomach Problems » Abdominal Cramps

 • The pain can usually be lessened with home remedies or over-the-counter medications

-An abdominal cramp occurs when there is stretching and the straining of the involuntary of the stomach.
+An abdominal cramp occurs when there is stretching and the straining of the involuntary muscles of the stomach.
 It is characterized by the presence of stomach pain which can range from a mild ache to severe stabbing pains, depending on the actual cause of the cramps.
 Other symptoms of abdominal cramps are stomach belching, stomach flatulence and rumbling and gurgling noises.

 What Medical Ailments Cause Abdominal Pain?